I'm obsessed with saving energy and love showing others how to do the same.

 Are Electric Blankets and Mattress Pads Safe?

 Modern electric blankets are very safe compared to older ones.
-Most all models support some sort of automatic off safety timer and can detect a short and shut off power to the heating elements in response to avoid risk of a fire.
-Now, some individuals shouldn't use an electric blanket such as infants and those who are incapable of moving or of feeling pain or have trouble gauging warmth.
+Most all models support some sort of automatic-off safety timer and can detect a short and shut-off power to the heating elements in response to avoid the risk of a fire.
+Now, some individuals shouldn't use an electric blanket such as infants and those who are incapable of moving or of feeling pain, or have trouble gauging warmth.
 That being said, don't allow pets on a mattress pad or electric blanket to prevent damage to the heating element wires.

 Which Is Better: An Electric Blanket or an Electric Mattress Pad?

-Electric blankets and electric mattress pads each have their own best suited use.
-Obviously electric mattress pads are best suited to being fitted to a mattress, under the sleeper.
-Some models have differentiated zones so that couples sleeping together can adjust their side individually as they wish, and also may have programmable options such as for setting a timer for how long the heat will stay on.
+Electric blankets and electric mattress pads each have their own best-suited use.
+Obviously, electric mattress pads are best suited to being fitted to a mattress, under the sleeper.
+Some models have differentiated zones so that couples sleeping together can adjust their side individually as they wish, and also may have programmable options such as setting a timer for how long the heat will stay on.
 Electric blankets, and by extension electric throw blankets, are meant to be used on top of the individual, just like a regular blanket.
-Many of these will at the very least include an auto-off feature where the heat is turned off after three hours or so to prevent the blanket being left on accidentally.
+Many of these will at the very least include an auto-off feature where the heat is turned off after three hours or so to prevent the blanket from being left on accidentally.
 Others will have some basic settings for adjusting the heat setting from low to medium to high.

 For casual use around the house, like watching tv on the couch or recliner, an electric blanket or throw will be the best option.
-If you're wanting something would be convenient to use to pre-heat your bed or something to use to heat you from below while you're sleeping, an electric mattress pad will be the best option.
+If you're wanting something that would be convenient to use to pre-heat your bed or something to use to heat you from below while you're sleeping, an electric mattress pad will be the best option.
 Though of course, you can use a large enough electric blanket on top with another blanket over it, or in place of a mattress pad below in a pinch.